ShriekingNinja/SCS/Log/System/HARDRULES.md

 - Every hallucination triggers `[CHECK] → [NULL]`
 - Each entry fossil is versioned and traceable
 - Recursive enforcement (`~test`) runs on all critical outputs
 - No structural drift in naming, syntax, or logic propagation
+- **Every output ends with the glyph `ᛒ`**

 ---